Sew Your Own IXIA Leggings!

 A Serger machine is the way to go here, since the seams are serged seams.
 BUT—if you are "sergerless", like me, then using your sewing machine’s closed overlock stitch for stretch fabrics with a stretch needle and the right presser foot will do the trick as well.

-What excited me about using my Flowing Totem fabric for a pair of two-tone leggings is that I was able to order two yards with both colors side by side using Spoonflower’s Fill-A-Project Infinity Scarf Template.
-To do this, click on the link to open the Choose a Template page on the Spoonflower website.
-On this page, scroll down and select the Fill-A-Project Infinity Scarf template.
-Then go back up to the top and select your fabric type.
-I suggest the Modern Jersey.
-Next, click on the Design Your Project button.
+What excited me about using my Flowing Totem fabric for a pair of two-tone leggings is that I was able to order two yards with both colors side by side using Spoonflower’s Fill-A-Yard of Fabric Template.
+To do this, click on the link to open the Fill-A-Yard page on the Spoonflower website.
+Select the 2 yards (up to 4 designs) template and scroll down to choose your stretch fabric.
+I recommend the Modern Jersey.
+Then click the Design Your Project button.

 If you prefer not to bother with all this, and still want to make two-tone leggings, it is easy to order two yards each of any fabric design in whatever stretch fabric you choose in my Spoonflower shop.
 And, if you prefer to use only one design/color for your Ixia leggings, just order two yards of the one stretch fabric.